Paper Clip: Plot

-Hearing noise, Mulder heads outside and witnesses a UFO flying overhead; inside, small beings run past Scully.
+Hearing a noise, Mulder heads outside and witnesses a UFO flying overhead; inside, small beings run past Scully.
 Cars full of armed soldiers arrive, forcing the agents to flee.
-The agents meet with Skinner at a diner in rural Maryland.
+They meet with Skinner at a diner in rural Maryland.
 Skinner wants to turn over the tape in exchange for their reinstatement and safety.
-After initially objecting, Mulder agrees to let Skinner turn the tape over.
-Skinner heads to see Melissa in the hospital and is told by Hosteen of the mysterious blue-suited man outside.
-Skinner chases the man to a stairwell where he is attacked by Alex Krycek and Luis Cardinal, who beat him unconscious and steal the tape.
+After initially objecting, Mulder agrees.
+Skinner heads to see Melissa in the hospital and is told by Hosteen of the suited man outside.
+Skinner chases the man into a stairwell, where he is attacked by Alex Krycek and Luis Cardinal, who beat him unconscious and steal the tape.

 Krycek narrowly escapes an attempt on his life when his car explodes.
 He subsequently phones the Smoking Man, telling him that he has the tape and will make its contents public should anyone come after him.
 The Smoking Man lies to the rest of the Syndicate, telling them that Scully's would-be assassin was killed in the car bombing and that the tape has been destroyed with him.
-Mulder and Scully return to Klemper's greenhouse, finding the Well Manicured Man there.
+Mulder and Scully return to Klemper's greenhouse, finding the Well-Manicured Man there.
 He admits to knowing Mulder's father and states that he helped gather genetic data for post-apocalyptic identification, data Klemper used to work on alien-human hybrids.
 Samantha was taken to ensure Bill Mulder's silence after he learned of the experiments.

 Mulder confronts his mother, who tells him that his father chose that Samantha be taken.
 At FBI headquarters, Skinner once again meets with the Smoking Man about the tape.
-The Smoking Man calls Skinner's bluff, knowing he no longer has the tape, but Skinner reveals that Hosteen and twenty other Navajo have memorized the contents of the tape and are ready to reveal it if either Mulder or Scully are harmed.
+The Smoking Man calls Skinner's bluff, knowing he no longer has the tape, but Skinner reveals that Hosteen and twenty other Navajo have memorized its contents and are ready to reveal it if either Mulder or Scully are harmed.
 Mulder meets with Scully at the hospital, who reveals that her sister died a few hours before.
 Mulder tells Scully that he believes that the truth is still in the X-Files.
 Scully tells him that she's heard the truth, and now what she wants are the answers.